liulanz/Dwarve--Class-Project-survive-seven-days/README.md

 # Dwarve-Class-Project-survive-seven-days

+In this project, I only modified bot.cpp file.

 When you run the program, it does not stop at 21:00 at the end of the first day.
 Instead, it will run for 7 days.
 Each day consists of two parts:  Daytime from 6:00 to 21:00, and Nighttime from 21:00 to 6:00 of the next day.
 At nighttime, zombies come.
 There are two types of them: ZOMBIE and PUMPKIN_ZOMBIE.
 You cannot attack them,